Habitability of red dwarf systems: Tidal effects

-For planets to retain significant amounts of water in the habitable zone of ultra-cool dwarfs, a planet must orbit very near to the star.
-At these close orbital distances, tidal locking to the host star is likely.
-Tidal locking makes the planet rotate on its axis once every revolution around the star.
-As a result, one side of the planet would eternally face the star and another side would perpetually face away, creating great extremes of temperature.
+The effect of tidal locking on red dwarf habitability is still debated.
+In order for red dwarf exoplanets to retain significant amounts of water in the habitable zone, they must orbit close to the star, and are likely tidally locked.
+Tidal locking makes the planet rotate on its axis once every revolution around the star, meaning one side of the planet would eternally face the star and another side would perpetually face away, creating great extremes of temperature.

+How fast tidal locking occurs can depend on a planet's oceans and atmosphere.
+This may cause tidal locking to fail to occur even after many billions of years.
+Further, tidal locking is not the only possible end state of tidal dampening.
+Mercury, for example, has had sufficient time to tidally lock, but is in a 3:2 spin orbit resonance due to an eccentric orbit.
+Depending on the ratio, resonance can create preferentially heated regions on the planet, causing similar issues to habitability as tidal locking.

 For many years, it was believed that life on such planets would be limited to a ring-like region known as the terminator, where the star would always appear on or close to the horizon.
-It was also believed that efficient heat transfer between the sides of the planet necessitates atmospheric circulation of an atmosphere so thick as to disallow photosynthesis.
+It was also believed that efficient heat transfer between the sides of the planet necessitated atmospheric circulation of an atmosphere so thick as to disallow photosynthesis.
 Due to differential heating, it was argued, a tidally locked planet would experience fierce winds with permanent torrential rain at the point directly facing the local star, the sub-solar point.
-In the opinion of one author this makes complex life improbable.
-Plant life would have to adapt to the constant gale, for example by anchoring securely into the soil and sprouting long flexible leaves that do not snap.
-Animals would rely on infrared vision, as signaling by calls or scents would be difficult over the din of the planet-wide gale.
-Underwater life would, however, be protected from fierce winds and flares, and vast blooms of black photosynthetic plankton and algae could support the sea life.

-In contrast to the formerly bleak picture for life, 1997 studies by NASA's Ames Research Center have shown that a planet's atmosphere (assuming it included greenhouse gases CO_{2} and H_{2}O) need only be 100 millibar, or 10% of Earth's atmosphere, for the star's heat to be effectively carried to the night side, a figure well within the bounds of photosynthesis.
+1997 studies by NASA's Ames Research Center have shown that a planet's atmosphere (assuming it included greenhouse gases CO_{2} and H_{2}O) need only be 100 millibar, or 10% of Earth's atmosphere, for the star's heat to be effectively carried to the night side, a figure well within the bounds of photosynthesis.
 Subsequent research has shown that seawater, too, could effectively circulate without freezing solid if the ocean basins were deep enough to allow free flow beneath the night side's ice cap.
-Further, a 2010 study concluded that Earth-like water worlds tidally locked to their stars would still have temperatures above -33 C on the night side.
+A 2010 study concluded that Earth-like water worlds tidally locked to their stars would still have temperatures above -33 C on the night side.
 Climate models constructed in 2013 indicate that cloud formation on tidally locked planets would minimize the temperature difference between the day and the night side, greatly improving habitability prospects for red dwarf planets.

+A 2020 model also suggested that mineral dust in the atmosphere can help mitigate the extreme temperatures on tidally locked planets.
+As water evaporates, less of the surface is covered in water, and the amount of mineral dust suspended in the atmosphere increases.
+This helps cool down the entire planet and increase the amount of water retained in the atmosphere.
+The proposed mineral dust would obscure detection of prominent biomarker gases such as methane and ozone, and could impact assessment of red dwarf habitability.